alexis-lhu/MA-TMA/README.md

 - The PHP script performs security checks to prevent unauthorized file uploads.

-## Contributors

-- Melvin Malagowski
-- Bastien Passet

-Feel free to explore, use, and contribute to this project!
+Feel free to explore, use this project!
 If you encounter any issues or have suggestions, please create an issue or pull request.

 Happy uploading! 🚀